AntonKutuzov/miniChemistry/README.md

 # Installation
-You can git clone and `pip install .`
-Or, for a static installation, `pip install git+ssh://git@github.com:AntonKutuzov/miniChemistry.git`
+Git clone the repository and run `build.sh`